spenserlee/oled_aegis/BUILD.md

 - Windows 10 or Windows 11
 - Audio drivers installed (for audio detection feature)

-### Audio detection not working

-The audio detection feature requires:
-- A working default audio output device
-- Windows Audio service running
-- Windows Audio Session API (available on Windows 7+)

-If it doesn't work, set `audioDetectionEnabled=0` in oled_aegis.ini to disable it.

 ## Clean Build

 ### From Windows (build.bat)